deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “I know.
 And believe me, he has this weighing on him a lot more than I do.”

 Ava drained half her wine glass in one gulp and took a deep breath.
-Opportunities like this were… well, they were like striking oil in her backyard, or finding a renaissance masterpiece in grandma’s loft.
+Opportunities like this were… well, they were like striking oil in her backyard, or finding a Renaissance masterpiece in grandma’s loft.
 They *never* happened, not without a lifetime of hard work and reputation-building.

 What surprised her though was that that thought came in a long way behind the simple fact that she agreed with him: after what she’d seen and been through in Egypt, even though that was not even a *fraction* of the whole story…